quokka-astro/quokka/docs/about.rst

 the variable Eddington tensor.

 The source terms corresponding to matter-radiation energy exchange are solved implicitly with the method of :cite:`Howell_2003` following the hyperbolic subsystem update.
-The gas momentum update is likewise computed implicitly (and applied symmetrically to the radiation momentum) in order to maintain the correct behavior in the asymptotic diffusion limit :cite:`Skinner_2019`.
+The matter-radiation momentum update is likewise computed implicitly in order to maintain the correct behavior in the asymptotic diffusion limit :cite:`Skinner_2019`.